Hospitality Management (M.S.)

 Curriculum

-The M.S. in Hospitality Leadership culminates with the Hospitality Capstone course where students have the opportunity to integrate content knowledge and skills gained throughout the program.
-This concluding experience is designed to expand students’ capacity to solve a real-life problem by synthesizing evidence-based research into proactive evidence-based practices.
+The M.S. in Hospitality Management culminates with the Hospitality Capstone course, where students have the opportunity to integrate content knowledge and skills gained throughout the program.
+This concluding experience is designed to expand students’ capacity to solve real-life problems by synthesizing evidence-based research into proactive practices.

 Admission Requirements